2019 EMPLOYEE BENEFITS LAW UPDATE – 16TH ANNUAL ADVANCED SEMINAR

 IRS DOL Audits: How to Manage

 Focus on the practical and legal aspects of managing an audit by either the DOL or the IRS.
-Included in this discussion will be specific areas of DOL concern following the ENRON audit.
+Included in this discussion will be specific areas the DOL is currently concerned with.

 Plan Administrators: Enhancing Communication and Avoiding Pitfalls